1910 Tour de France: Results

 The Alcyon team was dominant in the 1910 Tour de France, winning 9 out of 15 stages.

 Stage results

 General classification

 Of the 110 starting cyclists, 41 finished.
 The winner, Octave Lapize, received 5000 francs for his victory.
 In total, he earned 7525 francs during the race; the average daily wages were around 5 to 7 francs.

 Other classifications

 Fifth-placed Charles Cruchon became the winner of the "isolés" category.

 The organising newspaper l'Auto named Octave Lapize the meilleur grimpeur.
 This unofficial title is the precursor to the mountains classification.

+Aftermath

+One week after the finish of the 1910 Tour, the Tour de France des Indépendants started.
+It ran from 7 August to 14 September, over 14 stages, and was organized by Peugeot and Wolber.
+It was not related to the main Tour de France, but participants from this race for independent riders have been confused for participants of the 1910 Tour de France.